R3DRUN3/cloud-native/projects/cicd/tekton/demo-2/README.md

 <br/>
 We implement a tekton pipeline that clones a git repo and then builds and pushes the application OCI image to a local docker registry.
 <br/>
-Note, this is intendet as a local development environment not suitable for production.
+Note, this is intended as a local development environment not suitable for production.

 ## Requirements